pinting/FreakShow/README.md

 * Imre Herczeg - character actor
 * Zsuzsa Buka - experimental character actor
 * Godot Engine - engine, shaders, sprites of particles

-## Music

-The following tracks were used, but they are not commited to the repository.

-* Part00 was imagined based on `Cluster & Eno - Wehrmut`
-* Part01 was imagined based on `Cluster - Grosses Wasser`

 ## License